 OBJECTIVE: Demonstrate your ability to:

-Create a treatment, shot list and storyboard for your video .
+Create a treatment, shot list and storyboard for your PSA.
 Remember, this is where the bulk of your time is spent.
 The more you plan your ideas, camera shots and movement, the better your overall video will be.

-- As always, treatment, storyboards and shot list need to be approved by Mr. Olmedo before equipment is assigned and permission-to-shoot is granted.
+- Treatment, storyboards and shot list need to be approved by Mr. Olmedo before equipment is assigned and permission-to-shoot is granted.

 PRODUCTION: Have your shot list and storyboards on hand and rock ‘n roll!
 Have all props and actors/actresses ready, make sure your locations have been scouted and pre-approved for shooting and, most of all, have fun!